 Q: How do I plan for my staff to continue to work from home?

 Employers should revisit their risk assessments and review their return to office and working from home arrangements.
-Whilst UK government guidance gives some leeway, before employees return employers need to revisit risk assessments given the new advice, developments in vaccination and testing and increased virus transmissibility rates.
+Employers need to revisit risk assessments given the new government advice, developments in vaccination and testing and increased virus transmissibility rates.
 For example, different regions and different employees may have varying risk factors.
 Employers should usually conduct risk assessments of all the work activities carried out by employees, including those working from home.
-Undertaking physical risk assessments of each employee’s home was preferable but there is a COVID risk with physical attendance so this may or may not have been feasible.
+Undertaking physical risk assessments of each employee’s home is preferable but there is a COVID risk with physical attendance so this may or may not have been feasible.
 Some home working risk assessments may be conducted using electronic risk assessment questions and providing employees with guidance to follow at home.
 For employers adopting hybrid working on a short or longer-term basis risk assessments need to be revisited to address all aspects of the working arrangements.

 Home working policy

-Many employers are planning more flexible working systems once lockdown restrictions are fully eased, for example with staff working three days per week from home and two in the office.
+Many employers have planned long term flexible working systems now COVID-19 restrictions have been eased.
+For example hybrid arrangements with staff working three days per week from home and two in the office.
 There are many practical and legal matters to address for any period of homeworking including:

 - Selection of staff